Revolution of Dignity: Russian involvement

 During a press conference on 3 April 2014, Ukraine's new interior minister, chief prosecutor, and top security chief implicated more than 30 Russian Federal Security Service (FSB) agents in the crackdown on protesters, saying the agents had helped plan the crackdown and had flown large quantities of explosives into an airport near Kyiv.
 Valentyn Nalyvaichenko, the interim head of the Security Service of Ukraine (SBU), said the Russian agents had been based at an SBU compound in Kyiv throughout the Maidan protests, had been provided with "state telecommunications", and had been in regular contact with Yanukovych's security officials.
 Furthermore, Yanukovych's SBU chief, Oleksandr Yakymenko, who later fled the country, held several briefings with the agents.
 The FSB answered that these were "groundless accusations".

+According to Adrian Karatnycky, a senior fellow at the Atlantic Council, "evidence suggests that it was Moscow itself that triggered Yanukovych's departure".
+Karatnycky writes that Putin's 'Plan A' was for a new treaty with Yanukovych that would have placed Ukraine under the Kremlin's de facto control by making it dependent on Russia.
+The Maidan protests forced Yanukovych to negotiate with the opposition.
+Putin later said that, by compromising, "Yanukovych had in fact surrendered all his power".
+According to Karatnycky, "as an agreement was about to be struck in the final days of the Maidan, Russia rapidly shifted to its prepared 'Plan B', withdrew support from Yanukovych, and launched its operation to partition Ukraine".
+He believes that a Russian fifth column in Ukraine's government (Interior Minister Vitaliy Zakharchenko and Security Service chief Oleksandr Yakymenko) ordered the shooting of protesters on 19–20 February in a bid to crush the protests and stop the agreement; after Yanukovych signed the agreement, they then ordered the withdrawal of security forces from central Kyiv and switched to 'Plan B'.